 Established in 1987, TSMC is the world’s first dedicated semiconductor foundry, or semiconductor fabrication (fab) company.
 As essential components of most electronic devices and circuits, semiconductor chips are the building blocks of connectivity for all industries.
 In an era of undisputed importance and growth of the internet of things, this company has a leading role in enabling the growth of — and satisfying the demand for — advanced chips and ever-faster computer power by both consumer and industrial end markets.
 TSMC has extended its dominance during recent years to become the principal partner of the “fabless” chip design companies globally.
 Also, it has the critical advantage of being independent, and thus, as a brand agnostic chip manufacturer, TSMC constantly thrives on process improvement.
-With scale and ability to continue to invest (currently to the tune of $11 billion per year) in leading-edge manufacturing facilities with unparalleled efficiency and low cost, Impax believes that TSMC is well-positioned to produce solid returns on capital with little or no leverage and excellent financial discipline.
+With scale and ability to continue to invest in leading-edge manufacturing facilities with unparalleled efficiency and low cost, Impax believes that TSMC is well-positioned to produce solid returns on capital with little or no leverage and excellent financial discipline.
 Recent sales trends and revenue growth remain positive, demonstrating resilient demand for advanced semiconductors during a pandemic-induced downturn.
-A robust balance sheet and positive cash flow generation this year should help the company weather current disruptions in the global economy.
+A robust balance sheet and positive cash flow generation this year could help the company weather current disruptions in the global economy.

 Keyence is a high-quality factory automation company focused on customized solutions for production lines.
 The company’s complex sensors and automation systems improve productivity by making production more efficient, with higher speeds yet fewer defects, waste and energy use.
 In fact, Keyence can increase the productivity of a production line by as much as 30%.
 Premium prices for consulting services that include design and engineering expertise help to generate high operating margins and consistent free cash flow.
 These margins are helped by a direct sales model, high product innovation, and outsourced production.
 Expanding sales forces in China and especially the United States have grown sales outside Japan from 30% to 50% of total sales during the last few years.
 New product cycles and cost savings programs have been key, making this company’s business model less cyclical than its peers.
 End markets are well diversified by industry, from electrical machinery to automotive, semiconductor, machinery and food/pharma.
 Keyence’s leading-edge sensor, detection and measurement products and systems can capture data quickly and can efficiently feed it to sophisticated control systems for more interactive and “smart” production systems.
 In the short term, idle factories and the impact of lockdowns on the company’s sales model will have some negative impact.
 However, Keyence is well positioned to benefit from a COVID-19 related increase in demand for factory automation, as customers seek to adapt their production lines by reducing worker proximity on factory floors.
-In addition, Keyence will benefit earlier on during the recovery, as customers first focus on productivity improvements before they commit to new capacity expansion.
+In addition, Keyence may benefit earlier on during the recovery, as customers first focus on productivity improvements before they commit to new capacity expansion.

 Lonza Group AG